Over the past weekend, in the sleepy rural village of Atenas, Costa Rica, there was a weekend-long celebration in the town square.

 But instead of the normal summer festivals, or an observance of the Lenten season for this predominantly Catholic nation, citizens were gathering for a different reason: Their canton (akin to a county in the United States) had just voted against the use of genetically modified seeds.

-A little background The recent backlash against GMOs and the company that predominantly sells them, Monsanto Company (NYSE:MON) , began in late 2012, when a subsidiary of the company requested permission to plant about 5 acres of corn with genetically modified seeds produced by Monsanto Company (NYSE:MON).
+The recent backlash against GMOs and the company that predominantly sells them, Monsanto Company (NYSE:MON) , began in late 2012, when a subsidiary of the company requested permission to plant about 5 acres of corn with genetically modified seeds produced by Monsanto Company (NYSE:MON).

 The request led to a rash of demonstrations across the country, but on Jan.
 22, the Costa Rican Ministry of Science and Technology granted the request.